 The downside is the extra attention from possible first-time buyers for these garden properties, may bring the purchase price up in a buoyant market, which is why the 'typical' landlord often favours the terrace style house (with no garden) as the return on investment can be higher when you look at the hard figures.

-We have a couple of multi let properties which we own ourselves and also lease from other landlords.
-These bring in great returns, and in a market where house prices are unpredicatable and capital growth is less than certain, cashflow remains key.
+We have a couple of multi-let properties which we own ourselves and also lease from other landlords.
+These bring in great returns, and in a market where house prices are unpredictable and capital growth is less than certain, cash flow remains key.

-Here is a quick example of a current property on the market in Chester:
+Here is a quick example of a property, on the market, in Chester: